jmohr/compago/README.md

 docstring in the function, and that string will be shown when the user runs --help or -h on the command line.
 For example:

     @myapp.command
     def help_included():
-    '''This command has some help.'''
+        """This command has some help."""
         pass

 When the user runs "python myapp.py --help", it will show the docstring next to help_included.
 Try it!